underscoreio/essential-scala/src/pages/sequencing/functions.md

 ### Function Types

 We write a function type like `(A, B) => C` where `A` and `B` are the types of the parameters and `C` is the result type.
-The same pattern generalises from function of no arguments to an arbitrary number of arguments.
+The same pattern generalises from functions of no arguments to an arbitrary number of arguments.

 In our example above we want `f` to be a function that accepts two `Int`s as parameters and returns an `Int`.
 Thus we can write it as `(Int, Int) => Int`.